john-cd/rust_howto/src/categories/cryptography/password_hashing.md

 {{#include password_hashing.incl.md}}

-A key derivation function (KDF) is a cryptographic algorithm that derives one or more secret keys from a secret value such as a master key, a password, or a passphrase, using a pseudorandom function (which typically uses a cryptographic hash function or block cipher).
+A [key derivation function][key_derivation_function]⮳ (KDF) is a cryptographic algorithm that derives one or more secret keys from a secret value, such as a master key, a password, or a passphrase, using a pseudorandom function (typically a cryptographic hash function or block cipher).

-The original use for a KDF is key derivation, the generation of multiple child keys from secret passwords or passphrases.
+The original use for a KDF is key derivation, the generation of multiple keys from secret passwords or passphrases.

 Despite their original use for key derivation, KDFs are possibly better known for their use in password hashing (password verification by hash comparison), as used by the `passwd` file or `shadow` password file.
 Password hash functions should be relatively expensive to calculate in case of brute-force attacks, and the key stretching of KDFs happen to provide this characteristic.
 The non-secret parameters are called "salt" in this context.